By NCHIMUNYA MIYOBA

 And Chambishi Copper Smelter Deputy Chief Executive Dennis Deng assured government that the company will do business according to the stipulated laws.

-Mr Deng said the Chambishi smelter sliding will help companies to transport mining commodities like copper, Sulphuric acid and copper concentrate there reducing pressure on the roads and accidents.
+Mr Deng said the Chambishi smelter sliding will help companies to transport mining commodities like copper, Sulphuric acid and copper concentrate thereby reducing pressure on the roads and accidents.